imixs/imixs-ml/imixs-ml-workflow/README.md

 To support autocompletion teh MLController provides a method to search for a text phrase within the document content.
 This helps to generate valid training data, as the text values of input items are part of the document content which is important for later training.

-## ML Training Scheduler

-If the ml status of a workitem was already confirmed and the workitem type is 'archive', than the MLService set the ml status to 'training' and a eventLog entry is created to indicate that this workitem can be send to the training service.

-**Note:** the training service can reject the workitem for training if the data is of an insufficient quality.

-The service MLTrainingScheduler is an EJB Timer Service sending the collected training data of a workitem to the ML training service.
-A workitem is ready for training, if all entity values are confirmed by the user.
-This in indicated by the status 'training' stored n the item 'ml.status'.
-The service can be configured by the following configuration parameters:

- - ML_TRAINING_SCHEDULER_ENABLED - true|false
- - ML_TRAINING_SCHEDULER_INTERVAL - scheduler interval in milliseconds
- - ML_TRAINING_SCHEDULER_INITIALDELAY - initial delay during first startup (deployment)

-To activate the Training Scheduler the service need to be enabled (it is disabled per default).
-See the following example configuration:

-	ML_TRAINING_SCHEDULER_ENABLED=true
-	ML_TRAINING_SCHEDULER_INTERVAL=30000
-	ML_TRAINING_SCHEDULER_INITIALDELAY=60000

-This setting will enable the training scheduler with an interval of 30 seconds and an initial delay of 60 seconds.

-### The Training Quality Level

-The training scheduler will only train data with a training quality level="PARTIAL" or "FULL".
-The  training quality level="PARTIAL" is the default setting.

- - ML_TRAINING_QUALITYLEVEL=FULL  - all ML Items of a workitem must provide matching values.
- - ML_TRAINING_QUALITYLEVEL=PARTIAL -  empty values are allowed (default).

-It is possible to force the training quality level "FULL" with the environment 'ML_TRAINING_QUALITYLEVEL':

-	ML_TRAINING_QUALITYLEVEL=FULL

-**Note:** If a workitem provide no value for a item, but the corresponding text is part of the text, this may lead to a decrease of the overall ml model quality.